mobile app bar

 Golden State Warriors guard Stephen Curry (30) looks on against the Minnesota Timberwolves

 Did you know that NBA superstars have stand-ins?
 No, it’s not like a substitute or a guy on the bench who makes the team in case someone gets injured.
-These stand-ins are for athletes during ad or photo shoots in general.
-As it turns out, Stephen Curry is particularly amused by the guy who stands in for him.
+These people stand in for athletes during photo shoots or while filming ads.

 “It’s like you but not you at the same time.
 What is it like?
-How can you benefit … What can you have him do that you don’t want to do?” he asked.
+How can you benefit … What can you have him do that you don’t want to do?”
+Morman asked Steph.

 “So, my guy, his name is Court.
-I am laughing because he looks nothing like me,” Curry began before being interrupted by Morman, who informed everyone that he was bald.
+I am laughing because he looks nothing like me,” Curry began, before being interrupted by Morman, who informed everyone that Court has no hair.

-Steph praised Court and said that what he did wasn’t an easy job.
-To be able to keep himself prepared for anything and then help Curry carry out the process on set requires a dedicated work ethic.
+Steph praised Court and said that what he does isn’t an easy job.
+To be able to keep himself prepared for anything and then help Curry carry out the process on set requires dedication.

-So when you see close-up shots of Curry’s tattoos or his jersey or something like that, it’s actually Court.
-“Then they zoom out and it’s me.
-So it saves a lot of time,” the Golden State Warriors star explained.
+When you see close-up shots of Curry’s tattoos or his jersey or something like that, it’s Court in the frame.
+“Then, they zoom out, and it’s me.
+So it saves a lot of time,” the Warriors legend explained.

-But according to Curry, none of that matters.
-They met Court about 10 years ago.
-He immediately liked him, and so did his team.
-And it doesn’t seem like this partnership is ending anytime soon.
+According to Curry, none of that matters.
+He met Court about 10 years ago and immediately liked him; so did his team.
+Bald head or not, it doesn’t seem like this partnership will end anytime soon.

 About the author